sanfrancesco/roast-io-node-cli/README.md

 Your access token is stored in `~/.roast/config`.

 Roast also stores a local `.roast` file in the folder where you run `roast deploy` from where the `site_id` is stored.

+## From CI

+1. When you push your app to your CI server, the project directory needs the local `.roast` file (it has 2 things: `site_id`, and `path`)
+2. Set the `ROAST_TOKEN` environment variable to your API token (found either in ~/.roast/config) or in the https://www.roast.io web UI after signing in